 Our lives all come with layers of truth that we don't expose to everyone we meet.
 That doesn't necessarily mean we're not honest about the layers we choose to reveal, it just means that there are deeper layers that we tend to only share with those we know well enough to explicitly trust.
 Many people can't handle all the layers of our truth, and it's both unkind and unwise to assume that they can.
 When we trust someone enough to share the inner layers of our heart, a strong measure of vulnerability is brought to the relationship that can strike fear in us.
 We can be brave enough to unveil our heart to a trusted friend only to feel foolish and frighteningly vulnerable hours later.

-People who look the most together have the most to lose from vulnerability, so their fight or flight responses can be particualrly strong.
+Those who allow you to see them most have the most to lose from vulnerability, so their fight or flight responses can be particualrly strong.
 More than once I've had someone reveal their heart to me only to turn around and deny the truth of what they've shared.
 When the fear of vulnerability overwhelms us it can lead us to cling to reputation more tightly than reality.

 3. Families Come With Blind Loyalty